 Where are you located?

 Providence Power Yoga studio is located in the historic Jewelry/Knowledge district of Providence.
 We have two studios both located on Bassett Street.
 51 Bassett is our "Mother Ship" studio and is located at the top of Bassett Street diagonal from CAV Restaurant.
-16 Bassett Street is located one and half blocks from 51 Bassett and sits between the Alibi Deli and Springforth Dog Academy.
+16 Bassett Street is located one and a half blocks from 51 Bassett and sits between the Alibi Deli and Springforth Dog Academy.
 PPY East our East Providence location is located at 1235 Wampanoag Trail, Riverside.
-Signage is on both buildings.
+Signage can be found on both PPY and the Annex.

 Do you have parking?